-After the annual meeting and mental health event, we’ll host a short happy hour for you to meet our guest speakers, network, and peruse the Girls Scouts gift shop!
+After the annual meeting and mental health event, you'll be able to meet our guest speakers, network, and peruse the Girls Scouts gift shop!

 Why have we chosen mental health for this topic?
 In 2020, we saw numerous examples of public figures and/or celebrities experience mental health challenges such as Simon Biles at the 2020 Olympics, Lady Gaga, and Chris Evans (Captain America).
 In January of this year, Cheslie Kryst, the 2019 winner of the Miss USA pageant and talented entertainment reporter, ended her life.
 These feelings are not limited to celebrities.
 Many of us have personally experienced or witnessed how the impacts of mental health effect wellness.
 Some telling statistics are noted below:

 · According to the Office of Women’s Health at the U.S. Department of Health and Human Services, women wait an average of four years after the onset of PTSD symptoms before asking for help.
 Men, on the other hand, seek assistance an average of one year after PTSD symptoms arise.